A university student’s guide to the 2018 Ontario election

 FIONA TUNG/THE VARSITY

 The Green Party platform pushes for a $4.1 billion increase in funding for mental health care over four years, ultimately including mental health services in the Ontario Health Insurance Plan+.
-According to their website, the Party supports increased funding for culturally-sensitive mental health services.
+According to its website, the party supports increased funding for culturally-sensitive mental health services.

 The PC Party promises to spend $1.9 billion over the next decade on mental health and addiction support.
 Ford has also called for an end to hallway medicine and has pledged to add 15,000 new long-term care beds over the next five years, and 30,000 new beds over the next 10 years.
 A PC government would also invest $98 million a year to provide dental care to low-income seniors.
 Ford has also voiced opposition to safe-injection sites in Ontario.